howset/minishell/JOURNAL.md

 - maybe reem pulls from h-echo to r-parser before working because there are already a couple of changes on parser and lexer.
 - input for streamlining & norms: how to print errors? fprintfs (e.g. syntax_error_at) or perrors (malloc_perex)?
 - early implementation of env.
+- overhauled echo to use write instead of printf.
+- trying exit status & $?